tiagokrebs/git-activity-logger/README.md

 # git-activity-logger

-I was feeling sad about moving to Bitbucket and losing my Github Profile Contribution Graph, so I made this `git` hook to register my activity using other platforms on it.
+I was feeling sad about moving to Bitbucket and losing my Github Profile Contribution Graph, so I made this `git` hook to register my activity when using other platforms on it.

 ## Install
 1. Create a new private repository on Github to store the activity logs and clone on local machine.